Kraven3030/My-Hero/README.md

 -Javascript -React.js -Node.js -MongoDB -Mongoose -HTML -CSS -Tailwind -Flowbite -JWT -Axios -Express

 FEATURES:

--Login & signup with authorization by Json web token
+Login & signup with authorization by Json web token

-- Create personal reviews about comics or heroes.
+Create personal reviews about comics or heroes.

--Edit or delete your personal reviews
+Edit or delete your personal reviews

-- Access to a forum to see what other users are saying about their favorites -Responsive
+Access to a forum to see what other users are saying about their favorites

+Responsive

 SCREENSHOTS: